dd9jn/rfc4880bis/crypto-refresh.md

   The attacker is thus using the user as a decryption oracle, and can often decrypt the message.
   This attack is a particular form of ciphertext malleability.
   See {{ciphertext-malleability}} for information on how to defend against such an attack using more recent versions of OpenPGP.

-- Some technologies mentioned here may be subject to government control in some countries.

 ## SHA-1 Collision Detection {#sha1cd}